WASHINGTON: Marine General Tapped to be Panetta Adviser

 We’ll have a story about that hearing later today.
 Follow us on Twitter @4GWAR for brief updates until then.

 If the name Waldhauser sounds familiar that’s because back in January, Marine Corps Commandant Gen. James F. Amos designated Waldhauser to head the Corps’ investigation into that Internet video that appears to show four Marines urinating on Taliban corpses in Afghanistan.
 Responsibility for that investigation has since been turned over to Lt.
 Gen. Richard Millis, the head of Marine Corps Combat Development Command.

 In addition to MARCENT, which is based at MacDill Air Force Base, Fla., Waldhauser wears another hat as commander of the 1st Marine Expeditionary Force at Camp Pendleton, Calif.
 Waldhauser was a staff officer forward deployed with MARCENT in the first Gulf War, and commanded the 15th Marine Corps Expeditionary Unit in Iraq and Afghanistan.
 He later served as commanding general of the Marines’ Warfighting Laboratory, commander of the 1st Marine Division and chief of staff at U.S. Special Operations Command.

 Entry filed under: Afghanistan, Latin America, National Security and Defense, News Developments, Special Operations, Washington.
-Tags: Afghanistan, Defense, Defense Secretary Leon Panetta, Marine Corps, Pentagon staff, Southern Command.
+Tags: Afghanistan, Defense Secretary Leon Panetta, Marine Corps, Pentagon staff, Southern Command, Topics.